Antarctica: Cenozoic era before present (66–10 Ma)

+Reconstruction of a Nothofagus forest and pond landscape in the La Meseta Formation of the Antarctic Peninsula during the Eocene (Bartonian, c.
+40 million years ago), featuring the frog Calyptocephalella resting on a Notonuphar lilypad.

 During the early Paleogene, the Antarctic land bridge continued to connect Antarctica with South America as well as to southeastern Australia.
-Fauna from the La Meseta Formation in the Antarctic Peninsula, dating to the Eocene, is very similar to equivalent South American faunas; with marsupials, xenarthrans, litoptern, and astrapotherian ungulates, as well as gondwanatheres and possibly meridiolestidans.
+Fauna from the La Meseta Formation in the Antarctic Peninsula, dating to the Eocene, is very similar to equivalent South American faunas; with marsupials, xenarthrans, litoptern, and astrapotherian ungulates, as well as gondwanatheres and possibly meridiolestidans, as well as the living frog genus Calyptocephalella.
 Marsupials are thought to have dispersed into Australia from South America via Antarctica by the early Eocene.

 Around 53 Ma, Australia-New Guinea separated from Antarctica, opening the Tasmanian Passage.
 The Drake Passage opened between Antarctica and South America around 30 Ma, resulting in the creation of the Antarctic Circumpolar Current that completely isolated the continent.
 Models of Antarctic geography suggest that this current, as well as a feedback loop caused by lowering CO_{2} levels, caused the creation of small yet permanent polar ice caps.
 As CO_{2} levels declined further the ice began to spread rapidly, replacing the forests that until then had covered Antarctica.
 Tundra ecosystems continued to exist on Antarctica until around 14–10 million years ago, when further cooling lead to their extermination.